paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 For candidates we have not seen included, but we know are backed (thanks to chain scraping) or we have seen a dispute with 1/3+1 participation (confirmed dispute) on them - we put participation on a best-effort queue.
-It is has got the same ordering as the priority one - by block heights of the relay parent, older blocks are with priority.
+It has got the same ordering as the priority one - by block heights of the relay parent, older blocks are with priority.
 There is a possibility not to be able to obtain the block number of the parent when we are inserting the dispute in the queue.
 The reason for this